 There are dozens of specialty services pertaining to homeownership (sprinklers?!?) that many people don’t consider until it’s an emergency.
 This creates an opportunity to create a lot of value for your clients in the form of expertise.

 By providing a list of recommended local services and vendors to your clients, you fortify your post-transaction relationship.
 You show that you care about their continued success and want them to have a stress-free homeownership experience.

-Print our your list on a piece of letterhead, or stationary branded with your business information, to maintain another connection.
+Print your list on a piece of letterhead or stationary branded with your business information to maintain another connection.
 Bonus points are awarded for adding more value by negotiating referral discounts from vendors.